 Auto ISO is still an option in programmed auto.
-Using Auto ISO in Program mode is an option for shooting on auto mode.
-But you can gain access to settings beyond the exposure, such as white balance, metering and focus mode.
+Using Auto ISO in Program mode is like shooting in Auto mode.
+But you can access settings beyond the exposure, like white balance, metering, and focus mode.

-Frame Your Subject, Focus, and Adjust the Automatic Settings
+Step 4: Frame, Focus, and Adjust the Auto Settings

-Next, compose your photograph and focus with a half-press of the shutter button.
-Keep the shutter half-pressed.
 This half-press of the shutter locks in the camera’s exposure settings and allows you to adjust them.
-Once you let go of the shutter button or take a photo, the camera will continue to adjust the settings if the light or scene changes.
+Once you let go of the shutter button or take a photo, the camera adjusts settings if the light or scene changes.

-With the shutter half-pressed, check the settings that the camera has automatically selected.
-On most camera models, the aperture value, shutter speed, and ISO will display at the bottom or side of the viewfinder.
+With the half-pressed shutter, check the settings the camera has automatically selected.
+On most cameras, the aperture value, shutter speed, and ISO will display at the bottom or side of the viewfinder.

-If any of the settings in the viewfinder flash, that means the photo is too bright or too dark.
-The camera is at the threshold and cannot adjust the settings any further.
-Try turning the dial the other way, or adding more light to the scene through other methods, such as flash.
+If any of the settings in the viewfinder flash, it means the photo is too bright or too dark.
+The camera is at its threshold and cannot adjust the settings further.
+If that’s the case, try turning the dial the other way.
+Or try adding more light to the scene through other methods, like using a flash.

-With your settings dialled in, shoot the photo.
+With your settings dialed in, shoot the photo.
 Remember, once the photo is taken, the camera will re-read the scene and select a new pair of settings.
 You may need to adjust using the dial again.
-That inconsistency is one of the drawbacks of program mode.
+That inconsistency is one of the drawbacks of Program mode.

 Keep Shooting and Learning

-Programmed auto allows you to shoot with the ease of auto but with some of the more manual controls.
-It’s also a great way to learn.
-Practice shooting in P mode on the camera and watch how the different settings change the image.
-Watching the settings adjust as the camera reads the scene can be helpful to make that step to full manual mode.
+Practice shooting in P mode on your camera and watch how the different settings change the image.
+Seeing the settings adjust as the camera reads the scene can be helpful to make that step to full Manual mode.

-After shooting with programmed auto, you should start to get an idea of how ISO, shutter speed and aperture affect the image quality.
-Once you’re confident in P mode, try stepping up to the A or AV mode, aperture priority, or the S or Tv mode, shutter priority.
+After you get confident in P mode, try stepping up to the A or Av mode (Aperture Priority) or the S or Tv mode (Shutter Priority).
 Remember, you can always return to P mode if you need to shoot quickly and don’t have time to fine-tune your settings.

 What Is the Difference Between Program and Auto Mode?

 In both modes, the camera selects the exposure settings.
-But, in program mode, you can override those settings somewhat.
-You can access adjustments such as white balance and exposure compensation that aren’t always available in auto mode.
+But in Program mode, you can override those settings somewhat.
+You can access adjustments like white balance and exposure compensation that aren’t always available in auto mode.

 What Is Program Mode on Canon?

 In P mode, you can set the ISO.
-You can also use program shift and choose pairs of shutter speed and aperture settings.
+You can also use Program Shift and choose pairs of shutter speed and aperture settings.
 But you cannot control those settings individually.
-You also have access to white balance, metering modes, and focus modes in this mode.
+You can also access white balance, metering modes, and focus modes.

 What Is the Best Mode to Shoot in?

-Program mode is a great mode for beginners coming off that green auto mode for the first time.
-Using program mode, you can make quick adjustments to the camera settings.
-It will also help you learn exposure settings, and get off of auto mode.
+Program mode is great for beginners coming off that green Auto mode for the first time.
+Using Program mode, you can make quick adjustments to the camera settings.
+It will also help you learn exposure settings and get off Auto mode quicker.